-The Swiss watch maker Fortis has just presented us with yet another member of its Art Edition limited edition series.
+Fortis has just presented us with yet another member of its Art Edition limited edition series.
 Designed by a kinda obscure German pop artist Andora and called the Fortis Art Andora Emotions Limited Edition, this crazy timepiece looks like a colorful fountain of positive emotions and fun!

-Really, could you have expected to see such a cheerful device on the market, which is literally overwhelmed with high-end limited edition models that look like they should have gone right to a major contemporary arts museum, not to a local jewelry boutique?
+Really, could you have expected to see such a cheerful device on the market, which is overwhelmed with high-end limited edition models that look like they should have gone right to a major contemporary art museum, not to a local jewelry boutique?
 Could you have imagined an automatic chronograph that, from a first glance, would look like you have got it at McDonald’s with your kid’s Happy Meal package?

-While being a lot of, ahem, less formal than the base model, the watch looks a lot less cluttered than the original B-42 chrono.
+While being a lot of, ahem, less formal than the base model, the limited-edition chronograph looks a lot less cluttered than the original B-42 chrono.
 Perhaps, it is because the chronograph’s totalizers at 12 and 6 o’clock, as well as the small seconds subdial at 9 that features a rotating on axis smiling Earth, are no longer perceived as such, hence your brain doesn’t pay too much attention to their readings, concentrating instead on the hour and minute hands, as well as on the calendar display at 3 o’clock.

 The only (pretty insignificant) problem that I can see here is that abbreviations on the “day of week” disk, as well as “Chronograph Automatic” inscriptions right below the calendar windows are done in English, while the rest is printed in German, which some people may find rather irritating.

-The Swiss watchmaker plans to produce on 100 of these crazy devices, so, if you feel like the Fortis Art Andora Emotions Limited Edition strikes a chord with you, you should probably hurry up.
+Fortis plans to produce on 100 of these crazy devices, so, if you feel like the Fortis Art Andora Emotions Limited Edition strikes a chord with you, you should probably hurry up.
 You know, there are lots of eccentric millionaires that spend their vacations in Amsterdam.

-Fortis Art Edition Andora Emotions Limited Edition automatic chronograph watch specification:
+Fortis Art Edition Andora Emotions specification